 Whenever we have a pep rally at Chisholm Trail High School, we will wear what we call our "pep rally uniform."
-This will include the show shirt for that particular year, our Ranger Regiment shorts, and tennis shoes.
+This will include the Spirit shirt, our Ranger Regiment shorts, your CT ball cap, and tennis shoes.
 Wearing the pep rally uniform is a requirement for participating with the band at pep rallies.